 The following symptoms and others may be caused by childhood ependymoma.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of these problems occur:
+Check with your child's doctor if you see any of these problems in your child:

 - Frequent headaches.